 Lt.
-Don Hash (Retired) of the Maryland State Police, the first emergency responder to arrive on the scene of the plane crash east of Elkton on December 8, 1963, recently talked to the Historical Society about his recollections of that dark, stormy night in a Maryland cornfield where 81-people perished
+Don Hash (Retired) of the Maryland State Police, the first emergency responder to arrive on the scene of the plane crash east of Elkton on December 8, 1963, recently talked to the Singerly Fire Company Museum about his recollections of that dark, stormy night in a Maryland cornfield where 81-people perished

 On a stormy December Sunday evening in 1963, Maryland State Trooper Don Hash, a 23 or 24 year-old rookie one year out of the academy, was cruising northbound on Route 213 near Brantwood Golf Course.
 As an unusual late fall thunderstorm rolled across Cecil County, heavy rain pelted the patrol car when a powerful bolt of lightning in the shape of a wishbone suddenly came out of low hanging clouds, illuminating the area.
 One or two seconds after that a large airplane enshrouded in an orange glow flew out of the cloud.
 The doomed craft continued in flight for 10 to 15 seconds before a wing fell off and the plane nosed straight down into the ground.
 Trooper Hash radioed to alert the barrack as he raced toward the crash site, somewhere east of Elkton near the state line.